-- ✓ Sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance, calling someone sexualised names - ✓ Sexual 'jokes' or taunting - ✓ Physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes, displaying pictures, photos or drawings of a sexual nature. - ✓ Online sexual harassment, which might include non-consensual sharing of sexual images and videos and sharing sexual images and videos (see Sharing of nudes and semi nudes, Youth produced sexual imagery (Sexting), inappropriate sexual comments on social media. exploitation; coercion and threats.
-Online sexual harassment may be stand alone, or part of a wider pattern of sexual violence and/or sexual harassment.
+- Sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance, calling someone sexualised names - Sexual 'jokes' or taunting - Physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes, displaying pictures, photos or drawings of a sexual nature - Online sexual harassment, which might include: non-consensual sharing of sexual images and videos and sharing sexual images and videos (see Sharing of nudes and semi nudes, Youth produced sexual imagery (Sexting), inappropriate sexual comments on social media exploitation; coercion and threats.
+Online sexual harassment may be stand alone, or part of a wider pattern of sexual violence and/or sexual harassment behaviours which are developmentally inappropriate and may cause developmental damage.
+For more information see NSPCC Harmful Sexual Behaviours.
+This can be found at. https://learning.nspcc.org.uk/research-resources/2019/harmful-sexual-behaviour-framework.